IUIDSL/dsdht/README.md

 INFO_I-590, "Topics in Informatics: Data Science for Drug Discovery, Health and Translational Medicine".
-This innovative data science course was developed and introduced by Prof. Wild in 2013, with major contributions by Associate Instructor, Abhik Seal.
-For 2017 the course was significantly revised, by Prof. Joanne Luciano, assisted by Jeremy Yang and JT Wolohan as associate instructors.
+This innovative data science course was developed and introduced by Professor David Wild in 2013, with major contributions by Associate Instructor Abhik Seal.
+For 2017 the course was significantly revised, by Professor Joanne Luciano, assisted by Associate Instructors Jeremy Yang and JT Wolohan.

 This major revision included a re-conception of the course, which had previously concentrated on drug discovery, and particularly bioinformatics and cheminformatics, to